-China’s exports, imports gain in January-February
+China’s trade rose in Jan-Feb, before Russia invaded Ukraine

-BEIJING (AP) — China’s exports rose by double digits in January-February in a sign global demand is reviving while imports also gained despite a downturn in the world’s second-largest economy.
+BEIJING (AP) — China’s exports rose by double digits in January and February before Russia’s attack on Ukraine roiled the global economy.

 Chinese authorities combine trade data for the first two months to screen out fluctuations due to the Lunar New Year holiday, which falls at different times each year in January or February.
 Factories shut down for up to two weeks, then restock after they reopen.